mkvenompro/vendor_boot_ramdisk_fix/README.md

 # Vendor Boot Ramdisk Fix

-A GitHub Actions workflow that fixes a `vendor_boot.img` which is missing its **system/platform ramdisk** — a common issue on custom ROM builds where the recovery ramdisk is present, but the platform ramdisk was not generated correctly.
+A GitHub Actions workflow that fixes a `vendor_boot.img` which is missing its **system/platform ramdisk** — this happens when building a recovery (TWRP / OrangeFox) that lives *inside* `vendor_boot.img` as `recovery.cpio`.
+The build only produces the `recovery.cpio`; the `ramdisk.cpio` (the platform ramdisk responsible for booting the actual OS) comes out empty, so the image can't boot into the system — only into recovery.

-This is a generic tool: it is **not tied to any specific device**.
-It works on any `vendor_boot.img` using the standard Android boot image header v3/v4 layout (i.e. any device where `magiskboot` can unpack/repack the vendor_boot).
+This is a generic tool: it is **not tied to any specific device**, and it's **not related to custom ROM building**.
+It works on any `vendor_boot.img` using the standard Android boot image header v3/v4 layout (i.e. any device where `magiskboot` can unpack/repack the vendor_boot), for anyone building a TWRP/OrangeFox that's packed into vendor_boot.

 ## The problem

-When building a custom ROM, sometimes the resulting `vendor_boot.img` boots into recovery mode instead of the OS, or bootloops, because the **platform (system) ramdisk** is missing or empty — only the `recovery` ramdisk got packed in.
-Flashing this image as-is will not boot the OS correctly.
+Some devices ship TWRP/OrangeFox as a `recovery.cpio` inside `vendor_boot.img` instead of a separate `recovery.img`.
+When you build that recovery, the build only outputs a valid `recovery.cpio` — the `ramdisk.cpio` (platform ramdisk, needed to boot the OS) is left empty.
+Flashing that vendor_boot as-is means the device can no longer boot into the OS, only into recovery.

 ## The fix

 You provide two images:

-1. **Built vendor_boot** — the one you built, which has a valid `recovery` ramdisk but is missing (or has a broken) platform ramdisk.
+1. **Built vendor_boot** — the one you built (TWRP/OrangeFox), which has a valid `recovery` ramdisk but an empty/broken platform ramdisk.
-2. **Reference (stock) vendor_boot** — any known-good vendor_boot for your device (e.g. extracted from a stock/official ROM), used only as the source of a correct platform ramdisk.
+2. **Reference (stock) vendor_boot** — the stock vendor_boot for your device, used only as the source of a correct platform ramdisk.

 The workflow: